troessner/reek/README.md

   [5]:UncommunicativeVariableName: Smelly#x has the variable name 'y' [https://github.com/troessner/reek/blob/master/docs/Uncommunicative-Variable-Name.md]
 ```

-## Supported rubies
+## Supported Ruby versions

-Reek is officially running on the following MRI rubies:
+Reek is officially supported for the following CRuby versions:

   - 2.1
   - 2.2
   - 2.3
   - 2.4
+  - 2.5

-Other rubies like Rubinius or JRuby are not officially supported but should work as well.
+Other Ruby implementations (like Rubinius or JRuby) are not officially supported but should work as well.

 ## Fixing Smell Warnings